Alibaba Cloud Elasticsearch allows you to upload and install a custom or open source plug-in. This topic describes the procedure in detail.

 You are not allowed to upload plug-ins whose security policies define operation permissions, such as elasticsearch-analysis-hanlp.

 - The plug-in that you want to upload is prepared.
-Make sure that the plug-in is usable
+Make sure that the plug-in is usable and secure.

 The name of the plug-in file you upload must be 8 to 128 characters in length and can contain letters, digits, hyphens (-), and periods (.).
-The file name extension must be .zip.Notice Before you upload the plug-in, we recommend that you perform a test on a self-managed Elasticsearch cluster of the same version as your Alibaba Cloud Elasticsearch cluster.
+The file name extension must be .zip.Important Before you upload the plug-in, we recommend that you perform a test on a self-managed Elasticsearch cluster of the same version as your Alibaba Cloud Elasticsearch cluster.
 If the test is successful, upload the plug-in.
 For more information, see Installing Plugins.

 - If you want to upload a custom SQL plug-in, make sure that the xpack.sql.enabled parameter in the YML configuration file of your Elasticsearch cluster is set to false.